ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 *   **Original Bidder Leads:** The player to the dealer's right *always* leads the first trick.
 *   **Dealer Rotation:** After each round, the Original Starting Bidder becomes the dealer for the next round.
 *   **Tiered Scoring:** Game points awarded/lost depend on whether the final bid was made in Round 1 or Round 2 (or was Honors).
+*   **Concession Option:** The Declarer may concede if they believe they cannot win enough points to meet their bid.
+This option is only available when the Declarer has not yet won enough points to meet their bid.
+Concession results in an automatic loss - the entire team loses in 4-player mode, and the individual Declarer loses in 3-player mode.
 *   **Full Game Definition:** A full game continues until one team (4p) or player (3p) loses all their stakes.
 *   **Follow Suit:** To play a card of the same suit as the card led to the trick.
 *   **Honors:** A bid made during the first bidding round that *exceeds* 18 (3-Player) or *exceeds* 20 (4-Player), carrying specific scoring implications if it becomes the final contract.